Hall of Fame Surprise: Bryan Chiu's Emotional Reaction

 Montreal Alouettes YouTube Video

 Bryan Chiu thought he was speaking to students at Vancouver College-until they surprised him with the news of his Canadian Football Hall of Fame induction.
-Watch his emotional reaction and heartfelt reflections on his journey through the CFL and beyond.
+Watch his emotional reaction and heartfelt reflections on his journey through the CFL and beyond: https://youtu.be/vYtsQcEd1AU

 Check out the Montreal Alouettes Statistics